boylesoftware/x2node-tutorial/src/TUTORIAL.md

 ![API Tester Screenshot](img/api-tester-screen.png)

 *Important:* We are going to be actively modifying our application code throughout the tutorial.
 Whenever we do that, the application needs to be restarted.
-To stop running application you can simply send `Ctrl+C` to the console window.
+To stop running the application you can simply send `Ctrl+C` to the console window.
 If you use the API Tester, the browser is going to keep the HTTP connections it makes to our web-service open for a while ("keep-alive" performance optimization).
 Our web-service will not exit until all those connections are closed, so watch the messages in the console window and give the process some time to wait for all the connections to close.
 Naturally, `curl` does not have that problem.

 So, let's make some API calls now.
 In the call examples below we are going to use `curl`, but it may be more convenient with the API tester&mdash;whichever is your preference.